plapier/tumblr-HTML5-skeleton/README.md

-tumblr-HTML5-skeleton
+Tumblr-skeleton
 =====================

-HTML5 Skeleton for building a tumblr theme
+HTML5 Skeleton for building a tumblr theme.

+Credit to [@ubuwaits](https://github.com/ubuwaits) for the inital code.